-The HR 550 FS wireless handwheel features a rechargeable battery.
+The HR 550FS wireless handwheel features a rechargeable battery.
 The battery starts charging when you put the handwheel in the holder.

-You can operate the HR 550 FS for up to 8 hours with the battery before it must be recharged again.
-We recommend putting the handwheel in the holder when it is not in use.
+You can operate the HR 550FS with the battery for up to 8 hours before it must be recharged again.
+If not in use, it is recommended to put the handwheel in the handwheel holder.